What we know and have established

 Another critical aspect supposes that the body may not have been recognizable due to decay, thus would have been rendered useless to disprove any immediate resurrection claims even if the body was available at the time.
 Dale Allison challenges this view by pointing out from rabbinic documents that the body did in fact remain recognizable for some time.
 Three days seems hardly enough time to render a corpse unrecognizable, particularly in a cool atmosphere such as a tomb.
 However, whether this was the case or not, once again, it comes down to simply downplaying or disregarding the historical nature of Judean burial protocol and how important the ritual was, something we understand quite well at this point.

 Even if we assume the body was unrecognizable by its physical appearance, since the bones, long after putrefaction, were later collected by the family and buried once again, they at least had time-tested methods of identifying the remains so that the correct bones were collected.
 This isn't logical guesswork on my part.
 Craig Evans states that this is confirmed from rabbinic sources to be the case.
 Of course, accidents happen, but considering the tens of thousands, if not hundreds of thousands of such burials that had occurred prior, in addition to the important and meticulous nature of the ritual itself, we might presume they had very effective measures against any such careless accidents that would have allowed very little dispute in the identification of a Jewish corpse erroneously claimed to have been resurrected.
-Moreover, if we take Matthew's version into account (Matthew 27:62-66; 28:11-13), the fact a potential scandal was already a concern brewing prior to the resurrection, makes any suggestion of mishandling of Jesus' corpse even less plausible.
+Moreover, if we take Matthew's version into account (Matthew 27:62-66; 28:11-13), the fact a potential scandal was already a concern brewing prior to the burial makes any suggestion of the mishandling of Jesus' corpse even less plausible.

 D. Someone else unknown took the body for legitimate reasons: